azat-co/node-react/slides/node/node.md

 ### Command-Line Arguments

-Shell commands accept arguments to alter their behaviour:
+Shell commands accept arguments to alter their behavior:

 ```
 $ echo "Hello World!" // "Hello World" is the argument here